What is Rotary?Back to Top

 In turn, Rotary members will have more opportunities for personal and professional growth to improve their leadership and communication skills.

-How will Toastmasters benefit from this partnership?Back to Top
+How will Toastmasters benefit from this alliance?Back to Top

 From a member point of view, Toastmasters will have the opportunity to take their leadership skills and apply them outside of the club environment to make more of a community impact.
 As an organization, Toastmasters will be opened to potential new markets and members.